coecms/frontdetection/README.md

 - frontfields: Returns a field where the zero crossings indicate a weather front, along with an indicator of front speed and magnitude.

+- follow_line: Builds a line of nearest neighbours, starting with inpts[initial_index], and returns their longitudes and latitudes in a tuple of two lists.

+- line_filter: Checks whether line adheres to two rules:
+    1. The total distance in km between the first and last point on the line must be at least min_length.
+    2. The minimum extension in longitude must exceed min_lon_extend.

 - linejoin: Turns a list of latitude and longitude points into a list of joined lines.

 - smoother: Smooths an input 2-d xarray using a given kernel and a number of passes.

 - front: Identifies fronts in the data using the Berry et al. method.

+---
 ## test_front.py:

 - test_front_detection: Sample function on how to detect weather fronts in ERA-5 data using fronts.py.

 - test_plot: Sample way to plot and save the data that was calculated from the above function.

+---